CS-1030/Orientation-Assignment/README.md

 ## Directions
 1. Design a program that:
-    - Has a comment that indicates this is Lesson 7 Programming Assignment
+    - Includes a comment indicating this is the GitHub Orientation Assignment.
-    - Displays your full name to the console/shell
+    - Displays your full name to the console.
     - Calculates and displays the number of items in eight dozen
     - Calculates and displays the number of weeks in 180 days, as a whole number (truncated)
 2. Test your program by running it and examining the output.
 Fix any errors that occur.
-Your output should match the example below exactly (with the exception of your name):
+Your output should match the example below exactly, with the exception of your name:

     ```console
     Jane Doe